silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

 #### Automatic browser reloading

-[Browser Sync][11] allows us tu run a local server on our project, allowing us live-reloading of our browser page.
+[Browser Sync][11] allows us tu run a local server on our project, allowing us the live-reloading of our browser page.

 The syntax for including Browser Sync in our project is slightly different: